Ben Bell: Early life and business career

 Bell's mother is Rebecca Tayler and his biological father is Simon Bell.
 He grew up in Ōtaki and received his education at Paraparaumu College.
 When he was 12 years old, he invented a GPS-enabled wristband that allowed hospitals and visitors to trace the whereabouts of patients.
 In September 2016, he presented his wristband at the Medicine X conference organised by Stanford University in California.
 In November 2016, this invention won him the youth category of the Wellingtonian of the Year award.

 During 2017, Bell worked at Ōtaki Countdown supermarket to save money for a 2018/19 northern hemisphere winter gap year in Canada, where he worked as a ski instructor despite having to learn to ski himself first.
 In his own words, "it was crazy...
 I knew the very basics."
 In 2019, Bell started to work at Horizons Regional Council as an environmental data analyst.
 In July 2021, he registered his own company—Random42 Limited—with himself as the sole director.
 His mother is a 49 per cent shareholder in that company.
 The company dealt with water-monitoring technology, portable wind turbines, and promoted Bell's wristband invention.

-Mayoral career
+First mayoral term, 2022-2025

 2022 mayoral election

 During the 2022 Gore mayoral election, which was held as part of the 2022 New Zealand local elections, Bell positioned himself as the "change" candidate and campaigned on fixing rural roads, water infrastructure, and promoting recycling.
 During his campaign, Bell reached out to both young voters via social media and canvassed older voters through the Returned Services Association and other organisations.
 When the full local election results were released on 13 October 2022, Bell defeated the incumbent mayor Tracy Hicks by a narrow margin of 8 votes; winning 2,371 votes to Hicks' 2,363 votes.
 Hicks applied for a recount but a judge rejected his bid for a recount.